sebastiaanbrand/q-sylvan-benchmarks/artifact/README.md

 - Install Docker as described at https://docs.docker.com/get-docker/.

-- The artifact contains all files to build the Ddocker image from scratch as follows.
-In the base directory of the artifact execute the following command to generate the `q-sylvan-atva25-artifact-img` Docker image.
-This will take 5~10 minutes.
+- To build the Docker image from scratch, in the base directory of the artifact, execute the following command to generate the `q-sylvan-atva25-artifact-img` Docker image.
+  This will take ~10 minutes.

   ```
   $ docker build -t q-sylvan-atva25-artifact-img .